 - The ticker symbol you’ll use for tokens from your contract (e.g., for Art Blocks, it is "BLOCKS")

-Note: We cannot deploy your contract until you provide the above information.
-The name and symbol tied to your contract cannot change once it’s set.
+We cannot deploy your contract until you provide the above information.
+The name and symbol tied to your contract cannot change once your contract is deployed.

 Does Art Blocks create a front-end site for our project?